andrewthehan/pandemic/README.md

 ## Roles

 - **Doctors** want to collect as many vaccines as possible.
 Doctors don't know what role other people are.
 A doctor wins if they are not infected and have at least 3 vaccines at the end of the game.
-- **Imposters** want to infect as many people as possible.
-Imposters know who the other imposters are.
-An imposter wins if at least half the group rounded down is infected at the end of the game.
+- **Anti-vaxxers** want to infect as many people as possible.
+Anti-vaxxers know who the other anti-vaxxers are.
+An anti-vaxxer wins if at least half the group rounded down is infected at the end of the game.

 ## Actions

-Players take turns in clockwise order performing 1 of 3 actions:
+For each round, players take turns in <b>clockwise</b> order performing 1 of 3 actions.
+At the end of each round, the number of infected players is revealed.

 ### Read chip